-- 1. Read the provided course notes.
+- 1. Read the course textbook.
 You may need to read the material multiple times to understand.
-By reading along at home with the lessons taught at school, students will be able to responsibly manage the material and gain the most from the course. - 2.
+By reading along at home with the lessons taught at school (typically only a few pages per night), students will be able to responsibly manage the material and gain the most from the course. - 2.
 Complete all forms of assessment and submit all homework and assignments. - 3.
 Search online, in either Thai or English, if you don't understand a topic discussed in class or simply to get a better understanding of the topic. - 4.
-Do not copy the work of your classmates work; try to struggle through on your own.
+Do not copy the work of your classmates; try to struggle through on your own.
 This will help you learn. - 5.
-Seek the teacher for assistance. - 6.
+Come see the teacher outside of class time for assistance. - 6.
 Do more than just the bare minimum; do the additional problems in the textbook and the review questions at the end of the chapter and check your answers. - 7.
-Study the notes and vocabulary daily.
+Study the notes and vocabulary at least a few minutes every day.